-Our data show that the tumor stage is related to the increased levels of TGFβ, IL4, IL10 and IL6 cytokines, but to the decrease in IL2 (Figure 3B).
+Our data show that the tumor stage is related to the increased levels of TGFβ, IL4, IL10 and IL6 cytokines but to the decrease in IL2 (Figure 3B).
 The changes in Trx1/RTrx1 and sCD30 levels are biomarkers of this unbalance because the progression of the tumor stage in not related to the combined increase (or combined decrease) of both Trx1/RTrx1 levels, but only with the increase in the Trx1 level, both in the male group (Figure 3D) and the female one (Figure 3F).
 In fact, only the Trx1 vector is positively related to the tumor stage vector in both genders.
 In addition, the increase in the sCD30 level is positively related to the increase in TGFβ, IL4, IL6, and IL10 and to the decrease in IL2, in both genders (the IL2 vector is opposite to other cytokine vectors, which have the same direction).